The steam hammer

 Driving citation

-Yes, some will be disappointed because the BMW M5 has a completely different character than before.
+Yes, some people will be disappointed because the BMW M5 has a completely different character than before.
 But the decision to go hybrid is not only understandable, it also fits in well with the times.
 In addition, the BMW M5 looks really good in its new role because it is simply extremely well made.
-If it's a hybrid drive, then it should be tuned exactly like this.
+If it's a hybrid drive, then it should be tuned exactly the same way.

 Why?